- What Is The Average Life Expectancy In Canada?

 Life expectancy in Canada is of significant importance in terms of life insurance policies, as it assists insurers in measuring the risks and setting premiums for their clients.
 Now here’s how life expectancy and life insurance are connected:

-- Prelude Based on Premiums: Insurers price their life insurance premiums using actuarial methodology.
+- Premiums Based on Life Expectancy: Insurers price their life insurance premiums using actuarial methodology.
 How long a population group is expected to live may be a key element in it.
 Policyholders who are expected to live a long time typically receive lower premiums, inasmuch as the chances are reduced that the insurance company will have to pay out a death benefit during the policy’s term.

 - Underwriting: Most life insurance applicants are subject to an underwriting process that evaluates their health and lifestyle.
 Life tables and statistics figure into this accounting.
 Premiums might be higher for people with preexisting health conditions or certain lifestyle options that influence their life expectancy.